Have you been accused of possession of a bladed article or offensive weapon?

 When tried on indictment in the crown court, the maximum penalty is 4 years’ imprisonment.

 If there is a previous conviction for being in possession of a bladed article, the court must impose a minimum custodial sentence of 6 months unless it considers it unjust to do so.
-This recent change in the law reflects how the courts are increasingly sentencing knife crime more harshly and imposing deterrent sentences, which is why expert legal advice and assistance is so important.
+This change in the law reflects how the courts are increasingly sentencing knife crime more harshly and imposing deterrent sentences, which is why expert legal advice and assistance is so important.

 The court may also impose an ancillary order or compensation.